Which Pump is Right for Me?

 Although some manufacturers call these breast pumps, it's important to know that a silicone pump can’t replace a manual or electric pump to help maintain your milk supply when you’re away from your baby.
 But it is a super-convenient tool to help you save every last drop of breastmilk.

-It’s true, there’s a lot to learn when it comes to motherhood but having the right pump can make your breastfeeding experience much easier.
+It’s true, there’s a lot to learn when it comes to motherhood but choosing the right breast pump can make your breastfeeding experience much easier.